Theresa Shearer FRSE

 Enable CEO

-Theresa Shearer FRSE is an internationally recognised CEO, non-executive director and influential leader in public policy, transformational service delivery and board governance and strategy, working across the NGO, private and government sectors.
+Theresa Shearer FRSE is an internationally recognised CEO, Chair, non-executive director and influential leader in public policy, transformational service delivery, board governance and strategy.
+Her impact reaches across the NGO, private and government sectors.

-With extensive experience as a Chair and non-executive director, she leads governance and navigates policy on a range of NGO, public and private boards; currently Vice President of the European Association of Service providers for Persons with Disabilities (EASPD), and serving on the governing Council of Scotland’s National Academy, the Royal Society of Edinburgh (RSE).
+Theresa leads and influences across a range of NGO, public and private boards; having been elected Vice President of the European Association of Service providers for Persons with Disabilities (EASPD), and to the governing Council of Scotland’s National Academy, the Royal Society of Edinburgh (RSE).
 She sits on the Company Board of the Glasgow 2026 Commonwealth Games, as well as the Scottish Government’s National Care Service Advisory Board.

-Influential in the field of academia, she sits on the Advisory Boards of both the University of Glasgow’s Centre for Public Policy and of the Adam Smith Business School, as well as co-founding Breaking Barriers with the University of Strathclyde and ScottishPower; a multi-award winning, inclusive education programme which embeds disabled students into mainstream university and work placements with world leading employers such as EY, Dayforce and Balfour Beatty.
+Influential in academia, she sits on the Advisory Boards of both the University of Glasgow’s Centre for Public Policy and the Adam Smith Business School.
+She co-founded Breaking Barriers with the University of Strathclyde and ScottishPower; a multi-award winning, inclusive education programme which embeds disabled students into mainstream university and work placements with world leading employers such as EY, Dayforce and Balfour Beatty.

 Her advanced understanding of the NGO sector and its relationship with philanthropy, the private and public sectors saw her appointed to the Law Family Commission on Civil Society and to the Institute of Directors’ (IoD) Shinkwin Commission on the Future of Inclusive Business.
 A globally recognised champion of charities, human rights and inclusion, Theresa is a former Board Director and Vice Chair of both Inclusion Europe and the Scottish Council for Voluntary Organisations (SCVO); former Chair of Impact Arts; and chaired the Scottish Fundraising review which established the Scottish Fundraising Adjudication Panel.